We focus on animal safety and welfare

 Detailed information on the transportation of your cat or dog by air is available on the Traveler's Pet Corner.

-IATA's Live Animals Regulations (LAR) is the worldwide standard for transporting live animals by commercial airlines.
-Whether it is a pet, an animal transported for zoological or agricultural purposes or for any other reason, the objective of the LAR is to ensure all animals are transported safely and humanely by air.
-The 46th edition of the regulations came into effect on 1 January 2020.
+The IATA Live Animals Regulations (LAR) are the worldwide standard for transporting live animals by commercial airlines.
+Whether it is a pet, an animal transported for zoological or agricultural purposes or for any other reason, the objective of the IATA LAR is to ensure that all animals are transported safely and humanely by air.

 Live Animals and Perishables Board